Online Selfish Load Balancing: Preliminaries

 We aim to design a centralized (randomized) online algorithm that can be implemented by a two-sided truthful mechanism with two specific payment functions on the machine side and the job side.
 If it can be done, we call such algorithms machine-side implementable and job-side implementable, respectively.
 If both, then they are two-sided implementable.
 The following lemma is well-known in the literature.

-\begin{definition} [Machine-Side Monotone] A (randomized) online algorithm is \emph{machine-side monotone} if, for an arbitrary machine $i$, fixing any other machine's speed, consider $i$ report $s_i$ and $s_i'$ where $s_i' \geq s_i$, we have that the (expected) load scheduled on $i$ when $i$ report $s_i$ is at most the (expected) load scheduled on $i$ when $i$ report $s_i'$. \end{definition}
+\begin{definition}[Machine-Side Monotone] A (randomized) online algorithm is said to be \emph{machine-side monotone} if, for each machine, unilaterally increasing its speed results in a non-decreasing (expected) load scheduled on that machine. \end{definition}

-\begin{lemma} [\citet{DBLP:conf/focs/ArcherT01}] A (randomized) online algorithm is machine-side implementable if and only if it is machine-side monotone. \end{lemma}
+\begin{lemma}[\citet{DBLP:conf/focs/ArcherT01}] A (randomized) online algorithm is machine-side implementable if and only if it is machine-side monotone. \end{lemma}

-Inspired by \citet{DBLP:conf/focs/ArcherT01}'s equivalence lemma, we also prove a symmetric version on the job side with a similar proof.
-For completeness, we leave it in \Cref{sec:job-truth}.
+\citet{DBLP:conf/focs/ArcherT01} originally proposed the equivalence lemma in the context of offline mechanisms.
+However, as noted by \citet{DBLP:journals/scheduling/LiLW23}, the proof remains valid when applied to online algorithms.
+On the other hand, inspired by this equivalence lemma, we establish a symmetric version on the job side using a similar proof.
+For completeness, we present the proof in \Cref{sec:job-truth}.

-\begin{definition} [Job-Side Monotone] A (randomized) online algorithm is \emph{job-side monotone} if, for each job $j$, the (expected) unit processing time $ \sum_{i\in [m]} x_{ij}(p)\cdot \frac{1}{s_i}$ is non-increasing as $p$ increases. \end{definition}
+\begin{definition}[Job-Side Monotone] A (randomized) online algorithm is \emph{job-side monotone} if, for each job $j$, the (expected) unit processing time $ \sum_{i\in [m]} x_{ij}\cdot \frac{1}{s_i}$ is non-increasing as $p_j$ increases unilaterally. \end{definition}

 \begin{lemma} A (randomized) online algorithm is job-side implementable if and only if it is job-side monotone. \end{lemma}